BPro2410/Seeded-Poisson-Factorization/README.md

 ## Applying SPF

-To apply SPF see [tbip.py](https://github.com/keyonvafa/tbip/blob/master/tbip.py) to produce ideal points.
+To apply SPF see [the example notebook](https://github.com/BPro2410/Seeded-Poisson-Factorization/blob/main/SPF_example_notebook.ipynb) for a minimal example.

 ## Reproducing Paper Results

-To reproduce our paper results please see [reproduction section](https://github.com/keyonvafa/tbip/blob/master/tbip.py) and run the respective files.
+To reproduce our paper results please see [reproduction section](https://github.com/BPro2410/Seeded-Poisson-Factorization/tree/main/analysis/reproduction) and run the respective files.